omarali1010/CTF-writeups/HTB/Lame.md

 # Lesson

-- Always check if the services versions are vulnerable before going deep in the Enumeration
+- Always check if the services versions are vulnerable after the Recon